What is hypothermia?

 How is hypothermia diagnosed?

-Diagnosis is based upon a reading of your cat's rectal temperature.
+Diagnosis is based on a reading of your cat's rectal temperature.

 How is hypothermia treated?

-If your cat is outdoors bring it inside immediately.
+If your cat is outdoors brings him inside immediately.
 The goal is to warm your cat up slowly.

 Mild: Treatment of mild hypothermia is known as 'passive external'.
 If the cat is alert, raise the body temperature using blankets and insulation in a warmed room.
 Make sure the cat is insulated from the cold floor.
 Warming blankets in the tumble dryer for a few minutes may also be helpful.
 Apply heat packs or soda bottles filled with warm water to the head, neck, armpits and groin areas.
 When applying a heat source (heat packs, warm bottles etc., always cover in towels or blankets to prevent burns).
 If the cat's fur is wet, gently dry it with a hairdryer set to low and held 12 inches away from the cat.